Pedal laceration

-Pedal laceration is a type of fragmentation (asexual reproduction) exhibited in sea anemones.
-In this process, a fragment of the pedal disc, which connects the anemone to its substrate, detaches from the original and develops into a new individual that is genetically identical.
+Pedal laceration is a type of fragmentation, which is itself a form of asexual reproduction, exhibited by sea anemones.
+In this process, a fragment of the pedal disc, which connects the anemone to its substrate, detaches and develops into a new, genetically identical individual.

-Biology/Anatomy
+Biology and anatomy

 A simple diagram depicting the general anatomy of an anemone polyp.
 6 indicates the pedal disc, which covers the basal surface of the polyp and connects to the substrate below.

-Pedal laceration is visually differentiated from other common modes of asexual reproduction by the location of tissue separation.
-Budding and asexual fission (both common reproductive strategies in cnidarians) occur near the tentacles and down the center of the body, respectively.
+Pedal laceration is visually different from other common modes of asexual reproduction by virtue of the location of tissue separation.
+Budding and fission (both common reproductive strategies in Cnidaria) occur near the tentacles and down the center of the body, respectively.
 Pedal laceration involves the fragmentation and separation of tissue from the base of the polyp of anemones near the pedal disc.

-Pedal laceration frequency is highly dependent on the presence of environmental stressors.
-Higher rates of laceration have been observed in anemones attached to unstable substrata, both oceanic sediment and rhodoliths.
-This behavior may help clonal populations respond to the movements of nearby locomotive mussels, whether to avoid burial by upturned sediment or to colonize empty patches of substrata left behind.
+The frequency of pedal laceration is highly dependent on the presence of environmental stressors.
+Higher rates of laceration have been observed in anemones attached to unstable substrata, both oceanic sediment and Rhodoliths.
+This behavior may help clonal populations respond to the movements of nearby locomotive mussels, whether to avoid burial by upturned sediment or to colonize empty patches of substratum left behind.